-Respiratory diseases in diverse populations: patterns, trends, and risk factors
+Respiratory diseases in diverse populations: patterns, trends, and risk factors [MRC PHRU]

 Worldwide respiratory diseases cause >9 million deaths each year, with chronic obstructive pulmonary disease (COPD) and lung cancer being the most common causes of respiratory death.
 In many resource-limited settings, acute (e.g. influenza, pneumonia) and chronic (e.g. tuberculosis) respiratory infections are still a major cause of death and disability.
 Despite the health burden, there are still large knowledge gaps regarding the epidemiology of many respiratory diseases across populations.
 Large prospective studies in diverse populations are well-positioned to address various evidence gaps.

 The project will utilise comprehensive data from the prospective China Kadoorie Biobank (CKB) and the UK Biobank (UKB), each of 0.5 million adults.
 Both studies have collected extensive exposure (e.g. lung function) and long-term health outcome (e.g. >1.5 million hospitalised episodes for >5000 different conditions in CKB) data.
 In addition, NDPH hosts other large cohort studies, including the Mexico City Prospective Study (150,000 participants), which could potentially be included in this multi-ethnic integrated analysis.